 Walt Sloan grew up as a broadcast industry brat... sort of.
 His father worked for WGN and his mother had worked in advertising and broadcast radio.
 When Walt began performing as a child, he was known as “Wally”, singing, acting and performing magic tricks on stage in elementary school.
 In high school he turned his attention to sports, joining the football, baseball and wrestling teams.
 In his junior year he gave up those sports to focus on competitive artistic roller skating, which he began before entering high school.
 He competed in the U. S. Amateur Roller Skating Association, winning six national titles from 1967 to 1970.
 Upon graduating from the University of Illinois - Chicago, with a BS in Applied Physics, "Wally" became "Walt" and he followed his father’s footsteps into a career in engineering.
 Years later he found his passion in the performing arts.

 Early in their marriage, Walt and his wife Esther had a circle of friends that included many singers and musicians.
-They would regularly gather to sing and play their guitars, banjos and basses, focusing on folk music and bluegrass.
+They would regularly gather to sing and play their guitars, banjos, and other instruments, focusing on folk music and bluegrass.
 Walt began learning to play the guitar from his musician friends.
 A few years later, he began composing and performing song parodies to provide entertainment at his company's monthly employee meetings.
 This evolved into performing at his company’s regional and national events.
 By 1984 he had performed for employee audiences of several hundred people from all over the country, at venues that included the Opryland Hotel in Nashville.

 He continued to perform at company meetings and community events throughout the 80s and in 1993 made his first of 19 community theatre appearances for CenterStage in Lake Forest.
 Walt then began performing for the Citadel Theatre Company, a professional non-equity theatre company in Lake Forest.
-He performed for Citadel in Lake Forest and at the Chicago Cultural Center as an ensemble member in 365 Days/365 Plays, and in their production of ‘Til the Fat Lady Sings at the Victory Gardens Greenhouse in Chicago.
+He performed for Citadel in Lake Forest and at the Chicago Cultural Center as an ensemble member in 365 Days/365 Plays, in a comedy one-act festival, and in their production of ‘Til the Fat Lady Sings at the Victory Gardens Greenhouse in Chicago.

 In 2004, Walt ventured from theatre to perform as a featured extra in an episode of MTV’s High School Stories.
 Shortly thereafter, he decided to begin auditioning for speaking roles.
 Since then, Walt has appeared internationally in lead and supporting roles in over 100 films, television productions, web series, commercials, and industrial films.